adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-Each category is represented by a separate field.
+Each age group is a separate field.
 As we're asking users for an *amount* of something—in this case passengers—the number input makes sense.
 (Note: we discussed when to use the number input in “Checkout”.)

-Number inputs have little spinner buttons.
-Spinners, also known as steppers, let users increase or decrease the input's value by a constant amount.
-They are great for making small adjustments.
-As Luke Wobrelkski says:
+Number inputs have little spinner buttons also known as steppers.
+They let users increase or decrease the input's value by a constant amount.
+They are great for making small adjustments which Luke Wobrelski notes when testing mobile flight booking forms.

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

 The downside is that the default spinners are really small, which make them especially difficult to use on touch screen displays or for motor-impaired users.
-Moreover, on many mobile devices, they don't show up at all.
+And on some browsers they don't show up at all.

 ### Custom Stepper Buttons

 We can create bigger buttons with Javascript.
-Not only are they easier to use on desktop, but they will save mobile users having to trigger the on-screen keyboard reducing the time and effort to complete this task.
+Not only are they easier to use on desktop, but they'll save mobile users having to trigger the on-screen keyboard reducing the time and effort to complete this task.

 First, we need to turn off the native stepper buttons provided by the browser.
 In webkit browsers you can do this: